Headless commerce startup Swell raises $3.4M – TechCrunch

 “Every store on Swell effectively has their own database SaaS platform,” Ingram added.

-Overall, he said the platform offers the flexibility that you’d normally get from an open source approach without the technical headaches: “No one wants to maintain their own code base and their own database.”
+Overall, he said the platform offers the flexibility that you’d normally get from an open-source approach without the technical headaches: “No one wants to maintain their own code base and their own database.”

 He continued, “You don’t need to be technical, you don’t need to have developers to leverage this.
 A lot of our customers are developers, but a lot of them are just regular marketers and ops people who know a bit of development concepts and want to have control over the systems.”

-The startup’s new funding was led Jim Andelman of Bonfire Ventures, with participation from Willow Growth Partners, Andreas Klinger of Remote First Capital, Vercel CEO Guillermo Rauch, GitHub CTO Jason Warner and former Salesforce Commerce Cloud CTO Mike Micucci.
+The startup’s new funding was led Jim Andelman of Bonfire Ventures, with participation from Willow Growth Partners, Andreas Klinger of Remote First Capital, Vercel CEO Guillermo Rauch, GitHub CTO Jason Warner and former Salesforce Commerce Cloud CEO Mike Micucci.